rishabhdubeyiisc/credit_flow_to_valid_ready/README.md

 ./build/sim
 ```

-This will execute the simulation and generate a VCD waveform file named `irc_iep_flow.vcd`.
+This will execute the simulation and generate:
+- VCD waveform file: `irc_iep_flow.vcd`
+- Detailed logs in the `logs` directory

 ### Complete Workflow